aknibircse/dockge-forked-repo/README.md

 1. Stop your stack
 2. Move your compose file into `/opt/stacks/<stackName>/compose.yaml`
-3. In Dockge, click the " Scan Stacks Folder" button in the top-right corner's dropdown menu
+3. In Rackge, click the " Scan Stacks Folder" button in the top-right corner's dropdown menu
 4. Now you should see your stack in the list

-#### Is Dockge a Portainer replacement?
+#### Is Rackge a Portainer replacement?

 Yes or no. Portainer provides a lot of Docker features.
-While Dockge is currently only focusing on docker-compose with a better user interface and better user experience.
+While Rackge is currently only focusing on docker-compose with a better user interface and better user experience.

 If you want to manage your container with docker-compose only, the answer may be yes.

 If you still need to manage something like docker networks, single containers, the answer may be no.

-#### Can I install both Dockge and Portainer?
+#### Can I install both Rackge and Portainer?

 Yes, you can.

 ## Others

-Dockge is built on top of [Compose V2](https://docs.docker.com/compose/migrate/). `compose.yaml`  also known as `docker-compose.yml`.
+Rackge is built on top of [Compose V2](https://docs.docker.com/compose/migrate/). `compose.yaml`  also known as `docker-compose.yml`.